Transient hydrodynamic phonon transport in two-dimensional disk geometry

 \section{Conclusion}

-In summary, a novel transient heat conduction in two-dimensional disk geometry is studied based on the phonon BTE under Callaway model.
-Using a heating pulsed Gaussian laser beam to heat the materials under the environment temperature, after the heat source is removed, the transient temperature could be lower than the environment temperature.
-This phenomenon could only appear in the hydrodynamic regime.
-Furthermore, by using the experimental parameters as the input of the phonon BTE, we found that this phenomenon could appear in a single-layer suspended graphene disk with diameter $7~\mu$m in the temperature range of $50-150$ K. This work provides theoretical guidance for experimentally proving the existence and uniqueness of hydrodynamic phonon transport in two-dimensional disk geometry in the future.
+In summary, a novel transient cooling phenomenon in two-dimensional materials is studied based on the phonon BTE under the Callaway model.
+Results show that the transient temperature in two-dimensional disk geometry could be lower than the environment temperature and this transient cooling phenomenon could only appear in the hydrodynamic regime.
+Furthermore, by using the experimental parameters as the input of the phonon BTE, we found that this phenomenon could obviously appear in a single-layer suspended graphene disk with diameter $7~\mu$m in the temperature range of $50-150$ K. This work provides theoretical guidance for experimentally proving the existence and uniqueness of hydrodynamic phonon transport in two-dimensional materials in the future.